AlvinYH/Faster-VoxelPose/README.md

 2. Due to incomplete annotations of the Shelf/Campus datasets, we synthesize **extra data** to provide training supervision for our 3D pose estimator on these two datasets.
 The pose sequences come from the Panoptic dataset.
 You need to download it ([Google drive](https://drive.google.com/file/d/1yGoDO73X2hsV9QAjS1Lb2TBNikERQRJT/view?usp=sharing)) and put it under the `data/` directory.

+3. Download the [pretrained backbone model](https://drive.google.com/file/d/1Qlt_S5BoJcUIyXO5s6FEvVJ_ucQ1yN_L/view?usp=sharing) (ResNet-50 pretrained on COCO dataset and finetuned jointly on Panoptic dataset and MPII) for 2D heatmap estimation and place it under the `backbone/` directory.

 **Note**: As for the Shelf/Campus datasets, we directly test our model using 2D pose predictions from pre-trained [Mask R-CNN](https://github.com/matterport/Mask_RCNN) on [COCO Dataset](https://cocodataset.org/).
 We've already included the annotations in the `data/Campus` and `data/Shelf` directory.

 ### Preprocess Data
 To generate 2D heatmap predictions, you need to resize the RGB images in the pre-processing step.
 You can run the following code to preprocess the dataset.
-The supported argument `[DATASET_NAME]` includes `Panoptic`, `Shelf` abd `Campus`.
+The supported argument `[DATASET_NAME]` includes `Panoptic`, `Shelf` and `Campus`.

 ```bash
 python preprocess.py --dataset [DATASET_NAME]